 While each community property state has its own unique set of characterization rules, they all share the rule that an asset is presumed to be community property until it is proven to be separate.
 As explained earlier, the states, however, differ on the degree of proof required to overcome the community presumption.
 They even differ in defining the presumption.
-Reppy and Samuel describe four different approaches to defining the community presumption.
+Reppy, Samuel and Richardson describe four different approaches to defining the community presumption.
 They are:

 - i.
 "The 'acquisition' formula: 'Property acquired during marriage by either husband or wife, or both, is presumed to be community property.'
 N.M.
 Stat.
-Ann § 40-3-12(A)..." - ii.
-"The 'long marriage' exception to the 'acquisition' formula: All property possessed by the spouses or one of them after they have been married for many years is presumed to have been acquired during marriage and hence presumed to be community.
-Estate of Caswell, 288 P. 102 (Cal.
-App.
-1930)."

-- iii.
+Ann § 40-3-12(A)...." - ii.
+The long marriage and short marriage exceptions to the "acquisition" formula. - iii.
 "The 'possession' formula: 'Property possessed by either spouse during or on dissolution of marriage is presumed to be community property.'
 Tex.
 Fam.
 Code § 3.003(a).
 This was the approach taken in Lynam.
 Accord, State ex.
 Rel.
 Marshall v.
 Superior Court, 206 p.
 362 (Wash.
 1922); Malich v.
 Malich, 204, p.
 1020 (Ariz.
 1922); La.
 Civ.
 Code art 2340." - iv.
 "The 'unlimited' presumption: 'All property of spouses is presumed to be marital property.'
 Wis.
 Stat. § 766.31(2)."

-See Reppy and Samuel, supra, at 65, 66.
+See Reppy, Samuel and Richardson, supra, at 65, 66.